Jim Konstanty

-Casimir James Konstanty (March 2, 1917 – June 11, 1976) was an American relief pitcher in Major League Baseball and National League Most Valuable Player of 1950.
+Casimir James Konstanty (March 2, 1917 – June 11, 1976) was an American professional baseball relief pitcher in Major League Baseball and National League Most Valuable Player of 1950.
 He played for the Cincinnati Reds (1944), Boston Braves (1946), Philadelphia Phillies (1948–1954), New York Yankees (1954–1956) and St. Louis Cardinals (1956).
 Konstanty batted and threw right-handed, stood 6 ft 1 in tall and weighed 202 lb.

 Early life

 Originally from the New York hamlet of Strykersville, he was the son of a farmer.
 Konstanty starred in sports in high school in Arcade, New York, and also at Syracuse University, where he earned a bachelor of science degree.
 He was a member of the university basketball team from 1936 to 1939.
 Konstanty was a physical education teacher in Saint Regis Falls, New York, before becoming a professional baseball player.
 He pitched in semi-pro leagues for the Malone Maroons and the Massena Alcos (sponsored by the Aluminum Company of America) in 1940 and 1941.
 In one game he struck out 11 batters while playing for Massena.